 - 1/2 teaspoon vanilla extract

-- 1/4 - 1/2 teaspoon ground turmeric, depending on how strong you like it.
+- 1/2 to 1 teaspoon ground turmeric, depending on how strong you like it.

-- Sweeten to taste with about 1 tablespoon Just Like Sugar Brown natural chicory root sweetener, or 1/2 teaspoon PureLo Lo Han Sweetener by Swanson, or 2 teaspoons raw honey, or your favorite sweetener.
+- Optional sweetener to taste such as 1 tablespoon Just Like Sugar Brown natural chicory root sweetener, or 1/2 teaspoon PureLo Lo Han Sweetener by Swanson, or 2 teaspoons raw honey, or your favorite sweetener.

-- In a small saucepan over medium heat add all the ingredients except sweetener.
-Blend with an immersion blender until smooth.
-Sweeten to taste and blend again
+- In a small saucepan over medium heat add all the ingredients.